bootpack/bootpack/docs/deployment.md

 production deployment is `c0c04c29.bootpack.pages.dev` at 6ab479c; the tag points to that tested commit.
 A version in package.json alone is not publication evidence.

+The pre-v1.1.0 rollback baseline is `e8418aba.bootpack.pages.dev` at `e4d0f6f`,
+which includes the validated catalog and page-entry features.
+See [v1.1.0 release notes](release-v1.1.md) for release scope and validation gates.

 Record the known-good deployment ID and commit before replacing an existing site.
 Use the host's deployment rollback if verification fails; do not use force pushes or undo unrelated DNS changes.
 Cloudflare and GitHub control-plane permissions must